The Little Æolian Harp Page

 Just thought you might want to know that someone did follow your plans.
 I wish I could say it was I. You can believe me when I say that the maker of this harp knew what he was doing.
 It is very well crafted.

-I actually downloaded these drawings from the Aeolian Harp page a good number of years ago and built it just for fun.
-I became interested in them after seeing a programme on TV about some of the palaces in Granada where they had many water features and Aeolian Harps.
+I became interested in them after seeing a programme on TV about some of the palaces in Granada where they had many water features and Æolian Harps.

 The harp turned out very well.
 It sang to its hearts content on the window ledge.
 I loved the sound but it drove my wife spare.
+As a kid I remember putting my ears to telegraph poles and listening to the wires hum.

 I must admit I haven't tried different tunings.
 I will now.
 I did read somewhere that you get good results if you tune the stings to the fundamental frequency of the box itself.
 Before putting the strings on, hold the box by one of the tuning pegs and using your knuckle knock the top of the sound board and try to establish what the resonant note of the box is.
 Then tune the strings accordingly.

-Three pictures of Jon's Æolian Harp - click on each picture for a larger image
+Three pictures of Jon's Æolian Harp

 aharp aharp aharp

-Abe from Long Island - October 2006:
+Abe from Long Island, NY - October 2006

 Abe wrote to say building this Æolian Harp kept him sane while while recovering from a broken ankle.
 He used 1/4 inch poplar and Gorilla glue.
 I like the way he placed the harp in a sliding door.

-In May 2008 this email and picture from Tony in Australia:
+In May 2008 from Tony in Australia:

-Hey Art, I liked your web page so much decided to make my own Aeolian harp using your plan.
+Hey Art, I liked your web page so much decided to make my own Æolian harp using your plan.
 I made two at the same time, both out of some lovely red silky oak - an Australian native timber I found in a shed on the farm and faced them with thin pale yellow plywood.
 The strings go through holes at one end and double back to the zither-pins at the other.
 The harp is 1 metre long - just over 3 ft, otherwise made entirely to the measurements you provide in your plan.

 I used two sizes of monofilament fishing line and tuned the 24 strings to